mssrchapelier/tigre-parser/README.md

 java -jar tigreparser-lean.jar input_file -c new_path_to_config_json
 ```

 Note that you can use this flag (and, consequently, specify the configuration files to be used) with any of the `.jar` versions of the application (`bundle`, `nolib` or `lean`).
 However, `bundle` and `nolib` contain the default version of the configuration files inside them, and you **must** call the application with the `-c` argument, otherwise those default files will be used even if a `res` folder is present next to the `.jar` file.
-The `lean` version does not contain the default files and always searches for them outside of the `.jar`.
+The `lean` version does not contain the default files and always searches for the configuration files outside of the `.jar`.

 Please do not change the location of the `lib` folder or delete any of the files in it when using the `lean` or `nolib` versions (the `lib` folder contains libraries that the application uses in these two cases).